wandb/docs/docs/guides/hosting/scim.md

 ### Delete Team

 - Deleting teams is currently unsupported by the SCIM API since there is additional data linked to teams.
-Delete teams from the application to confirm you want everything deleted.
+Delete teams from the app to confirm you want everything deleted.

 ## Role Resource

 The SCIM role resource maps to W&B custom roles.
-As mentioned above, the `/Roles` endpoints are not part of the official SCIM schema, but are added to support automated management of custom roles in W&B organizations.
+As mentioned earlier, the `/Roles` endpoints are not part of the official SCIM schema, but have been added to support automated management of custom roles in W&B organizations.

 ### Get Custom Role